linyijun/prisms-data-preprocessing/README.md

 - the meteorological table object
 - the geo vector table object
 - the geo name table object
-- the grid table object & the mapping matrix
+- the grid table object & the mapping matrix file
 - the time range
-- the output filename
+- the output filename  # the output would be .npz file
 ```